This story has been updated. It was originally published on October 22, 2019.

 1. Important news topics

 Google Alerts are ideal for keeping in touch with news stories, especially on topics that don’t often make the headlines.
-Maybe you’re interested in archaeological digs in one part of the world, or a specific type of art, or in a certain fashion trend—Google Alerts can bring articles on these topics straight to you.
+Maybe you’re interested in archaeological digs in one part of the world, or a specific type of art, or a certain fashion trend—Google Alerts can bring articles on these topics straight to you.

 2. Your favorite bands, shows, and authors